Get thicker, fuller hair with dermatologist developed treatments

 Finasteride negates the effects of dihydrotestosterone (DHT), a testosterone-derived hormone that can weaken hair follicles and lead to androgenetic alopecia.

-Our two-in-one minoxidil and finasteride spray is a mess-free option for women who don’t want to take a pill.
-It combines two types of hair loss treatment to promote healthier, thicker hair.
+Our two-in-one minoxidil & finasteride spray is a mess-free option designed for postmenopausal women who don’t want to take a pill.
+It combines two types of hair loss treatments to promote healthier, thicker hair.
 Finasteride prevents further hair loss, while minoxidil promotes new hair growth.

-A 2020 study of 119 women found that a topical combination of finasteride 0.5% and minoxidil 2% is a promising treatment option for postmenopausal female pattern hair loss.
-This combination was more effective than a mixture of minoxidil 2% with the steroid 17α-estradiol, even at the one-year follow-up.
+A 2020 study of 119 women found that a topical combination of finasteride 0.5% and minoxidil 2% was a promising treatment option for postmenopausal female pattern hair loss.
+The combination was more effective than a mixture of minoxidil 2% with the steroid 17α-estradiol, even at a one-year follow-up.

-Minoxidil and finasteride spray is designed for daily use.
+Hers minoxidil & finasteride spray is meant for daily use.
 Just prime the sprayer by holding it upright and pumping it five times.
-Then apply the prescribed amount to areas affected by hair loss.
+Then apply the prescribed amount to areas of the scalp affected by hair loss.

-Like all medications, minoxidil has a few potential adverse effects.
-While these side effects are usually uncommon and mild, you should be aware of them before starting treatment.
+Like all medications, topical minoxidil has a few potential adverse effects.
+While these side effects are generally uncommon and mild, you should be aware of them before starting treatment.

-Topical minoxidil goes directly on your scalp, so any reactions will most likely be localized to where it touches.
+Topical minoxidil goes directly on your scalp, so any reactions will most likely be localized to where it’s applied.

-Based on clinical trials of minoxidil, more common side effects for women include
+Based on clinical trials of topical minoxidil, some of the more common side effects include:

 • Scalp irritation and itchiness